azrang/Switch-Mode-Power-Supply/Testing Materials/SMPS Testing Results.md

 			- The 12V number will be used for LV circuit and WON'T change.
 			- These ***won't*** be the final numbers for the min and max duty cycle for Channel B and PWM duty cycle, since there will be a voltage drop (i.e. there's a diode in line to prevent reverse polarity).

-7. Problem was found with the proximity of the LCD SDA pin and the drive PWM pin.
-Coupling was putting the ESP32 into an undetermined state.
-Changed the PWM output pin to GPIO27 and soldered a wire between GPIO19 and GPIO27.
-Coupling problem was solved.
+7. Problem was found with the proximity of the LCD SDA pin (GPIO21) and the drive PWM pin (GPIO19).
+PWM pin seems to cause some sort of EMI that interferes with the ESP32 and the I2C lines.
+Changed the flyback drive pin to GPIO12.
+Resoldered **Q48** and the 150 ohm resistor to be floating to prevent the PWM signal from any interferance on the internal trace of the PCB.

 ## Channel A External Connections Part 2
 1. This is testing the input potentiometer & XT30 connector for `CHANNEL_A`.
 2. Solder on external JST connectors for Channel A labelled **A_V_POT, A_C_POT** and the XT30 connecter, **CHANNEL_A_CONN**.